jmaguin/daily-digest/README.md

 3. Implement the required methods
 - look at other files as examples

-## Summarizer Running Instructions:
+## Website Running Instructions:
-1. Download project
+1. Install project
-2. navigate to /daily-digest/language_model. run ```python summarizer.py```
-Note: Ensure GPT4All is installed.
+2. Download extension: Live Server by Ritwick Dey (https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)
+3. Open index.html in a tab
+4. Do Ctrl + Shift + P and click the option ```Live Server: Open With Live Server```

 ## Files:
 ### Scraper